TetrisBarney/Lucas_Numbers_Generator/README.md

-"This Lucas Numbers Generator can be opened in Visual Studio" "It works by generating a List
+"This Lucas Numbers Generator can be opened in Visual Studio.
+It works by generating a List of numbers and then checking what the starting number n is, then generating the appropriate next Lucas number in the List"